 3.2 Membership fees

 3.2.1.
 Annual Fees shall be determined from time to time by the members at a general meeting.
-Any person under the age of 18 years wishing to be a member shall pay 50% of the set fee.

 3.2.2.
 Annual membership fees will be paid with a completed registration form.